 Dental Cavity Symptoms

 The best way to detect a cavity early is to maintain regular visits to the dentist.
+During your bi-annual checkups, Dr. Sheen can spot cavities in the stages when treatment is more conservative.
 Only when the cavity is advanced will you experience symptoms such as:

 - Tooth Sensitivity

 - Pain or sensitivity when eating or drinking hot or cold foods and beverages

 In its early stage, tooth decay can be stopped or even reversed with fluorides or other preventative treatments such as dental sealants.
 Treatment for dental cavities usually includes tooth fillings.
 Dr. Sheen uses resin based, metal free composite fillings that mimic the color of natural teeth.
 These types of fillings will blend in naturally with the rest of your smile.
 Traditional dental fillings were silver or amalgam and were very much noticeable when you smile.
 Sometimes they would even give the appearance of grey teeth.
 Getting a filling is a simple procedure that can be completed in a single office visit.
 Tooth fillings provide long-lasting treatment and protect the tooth from further decay.

 If the cavity is large, the tooth may not be strong enough to support the filling.
 In this case, a dental crown will be placed over the tooth.
 A dental crown will help give the tooth strength and prevent further damage.

 If tooth decay is left untreated, it is possible for it to progress and spread to the inner layers of the tooth.
 This severe decay can lead to an infection developing deep within the tooth pulp.
 If it reaches this point, root canal therapy will be necessary to fix the tooth.